NEMESIS-7/Library_Management_System/README.md

 Handles operations related to managing books in the library:

-- `void addBook(String ISBN, com.librarysystem.model.Book book)`: Adds a book to the library.
+- `void addBook(String ISBN, Book book)`: Adds a book to the library.
 - `void dislpayMapping()`: Displays the mapping of books by their ISBN.
 - `void displayBooksByTitle()`: Displays all books by their title and author.
-- `com.librarysystem.model.Book searchByTitle(String title)`: Searches for a book by its title and returns it if found.
+- `Book searchByTitle(String title)`: Searches for a book by its title and returns it if found.
 - `void searchBookByAuthor(String author)`: Searches for books by their author and displays them.
 - `void searchBookByISBN(String number)`: Searches for a book by its ISBN and displays it.
 - `void removeBookByTitle(String title)`: Removes a book from the library by its title.